liffiton/ATLeS/docs/setup.md

     ATLeS/install/setup_box.sh [box hostname or IP]

-You will need to provide a password to log in to the box (default: fishypi), and it will then setup the box to run the `atles_remote.py` software at boot.
+You will need to provide a password to log in to the box (the default from above or whatever you set it to).  and it will then setup the box to run the `atles_remote.py` software at boot.

 Now, if the box is connected to the same network as the server, the box should appear in the web interface automatically.